Skip to main content

 • The duct’s vapor lining on the outside of the duct is not torn or melted.

-• Good to decent insulation, which maintains the temperature of the air as it heads towards the room that duct leads to.
+• Good to decent insulation, which maintains the temperature of the air as it heads towards the room that the duct leads to.

 There’s not a lot more you can ask from your ducts.
 If they’re adequately strapped, meaning each duct is straight or has long sweeping bends (no kinks) that lead to where they need to go, and they have metal or vinyl straps that secure them in place, that’s a good sign.
 Another thing that you’d like to see for your ductwork is that the vapor lining, which is yellow, pink, grey, black, or silver, is in good shape.